 Areas of Expertise

-Dr. Jin has practice experiences in poverty alleviation and community development in several agencies from both China and the U.S., which include China Women’s Development Foundation (Beijing, China), Fathers’ Support Center of St. Louis (Missouri, U.S.), the Department of Community Development of the City of East St. Louis (Illinois, U.S.), and Rural Reconstruction Center of China Fujian Site (Fujian, China).
-These experiences enlightened the change of his career from an engineer to a committed social worker.
+Dr. Jin has practice experience in poverty alleviation and community development in several agencies from U.S., such as Fathers’ Support Center of St. Louis (Missouri, U.S.), the Department of Community Development of the City of East St. Louis (Illinois, U.S.) He has also actively engaged in social work and philanthropy practice in China, via providing program

 Dr. Jin’s pedagogy values first the growth of students.
 He has taught both undergraduate and graduate students, and the courses including Social Work Research I, Human Behavior in the Social Environment I and II, Fundamental Statistics, Social Welfare Policies and Programs, Program Evaluation, and Social Development Theories.

 Dr. Jin earned his PhD and MSW as a McDonnell Scholar at McDonnell International Scholars Academy at the Brown School of Social Work at Washington University in St. Louis.
 He also has a bachelor degree of science awarded by Tsinghua University in Beijing, China.